BoiseState/CS455-resources/projects/README-hw-template.md

 expect much but this section should have some content.
 List known bugs that you weren't able to fix (or ran out of time to fix).

+### AI Usage

+Describe any use of AI tools (e.g., ChatGPT, GitHub Copilot, etc.) in completing this homework.
+Please note that it is acceptable to use AI tools to ask questions and help you debug code, but you must not use AI tools to generate code or complete homework for you.
+The homework is to help you solidify concepts you are learning in class, and using AI to generate code defeats that purpose.

 ## Reflection